Trauma screenings and teacher trainings: How Virginia schools are trying to boost students’ mental health

 It is one of several ways school officials in Virginia and across the country are seeking to assess and boost students’ mental health as part of the virtual return to class.
 Some have set up crisis hotlines, others are offering grief training for teachers, and still others have debuted virtual “wellness rooms.”

-In nearby Loudoun County Public Schools, teachers are preparing for the school year by engaging in simulated online conversations with humanoid student-characters who complain of emotional trauma.
+In Loudoun County Public Schools, teachers are preparing for the school year by engaging in simulated online conversations with humanoid student-characters who complain of emotional trauma.
 In Fairfax County Public Schools, for the first time, all staffers must incorporate some “social and emotional learning” into their classes this coming year, said Bethany Koszelak, a mental health and wellness specialist with the school system.

 “That could mean you’re in English class, reading a book, and you start talking about the problem-solving skills between characters,” Koszelak said.
 “Or you’re in history and you start talking about some of the social justice issues then, and how that applies to our life now.”